The Core Programs of The Live Like Delaney Foundation

 Examples of this program:

-• “You Are Beautiful.
+• “You are beautiful.
 Love, Delaney.” cards distributed in communities

 • kindness stickers, bookmarks, and outreach materials